 How YOU can Help

 The Little Fighters Cancer Trust offers varied, individualised and targeted Support to in excess of 100 Individual Childhood Cancer-affected Families on a regular basis as well as doing regular National Hospital Ward and Place of Safety Projects which include up to 2,000 Children with Cancer PER project.

 LFCT receives minimal Corporate Support, NO Government funding, International grants, or Lotto Funding, so is 100% dependent on public funding.

-We pride ourselves on NEVER turning ANYONE away but never make any promises that we may not be able to fulfil.
+We pride ourselves on NEVER turning ANYONE away but never make any promises that we may not be able to fulfill.
 From the very first conversation with Parents, we make it clear that we might not be able to do anything for them at all, as what we do and the regularity of any support we can offer depends completely on available resources.

 LFCT works very hard to fundraise and spends NO money on Fancy Events, Marketing, Branding, or Corporate Gifting.
-Our Auditors, Lawyer and other Service Providers gift their professional services as donations so that every cent that we fundraise can go to those who need it most.
+Our Auditors, Lawyer, and other Service Providers gift their professional services as donations so that every cent that we fundraise can go to those who need it most.